nuageux/Obsidian-CS-Notes/Computer Science/Upper Division/CSE 120 - Computer Operating Systems/Course Content/Timesharing.md

 - Timesharing is the multiplexing use of CPU over time.
 	- There are multiple processes but only a single CPU (in a uniprocessor model).
 	- Conceptually, each process makes progress over time.
-	- In reality, each periodically gets "quantum" (the smallest fixed unit of time allocated) of CPU time.
+	- In reality, each periodically gets a "quantum" (the smallest fixed unit of time allocated) of CPU time.
 	- The illusion of parallel progress is achieved by rapidly switching the CPU.
+		- At least faster than the human reaction time, usually set faster than 100 milliseconds

 ### Implementation
 - The kernel keeps track of progress of each process.